Unbroken, the fourth and final book in the Rune Witch Mysteries is now available on Amazon Kindle

-It’s amazing to meet someone, fall in love and plan to spend the rest of your life with them, but what happens when they are ripped away from you and it feels as though your soul has been shredded.
-Too many times, I had seen Thomas fight for me, risk his life… for me.
-But he was the one constant I never thought I’d ever truly lose.
-Dad was never around — of course, I know now that was because of the curse that sees him trapped in the land of the Tylwyth Teg — Nanna died when I was so very young, and Mam all but left me at the same time.
+It’s amazing to meet someone, fall in love, and plan to spend the rest of your life with them, but what happens when they are ripped away from you and it feels as though your soul has been shredded.
+Too many times I had seen Thomas fight for me, risk his life… for me.
+But he was the one constant I never thought I’d lose.
+Dad was never around — of course, I knew now that was because of the curse that trapped him in the land of the Tylwyth Teg — Nana died when I was so very young, and Mam all but left me at the same time.
 And now, just as she’s becoming whole again, I’m broken.
 Thomas was my forever.

 Is my forever, I reminded myself.